Plasminogen activator inhibitor-1

-PAI-1 is a serine protease inhibitor (serpin) that functions as the principal inhibitor of tissue plasminogen activator (tPA) and urokinase (uPA), the activators of plasminogen and hence fibrinolysis (the physiological breakdown of blood clots).
+PAI-1 is a serine protease inhibitor (serpin) that functions as the principal inhibitor of tissue-type plasminogen activator (tPA) and urokinase (uPA), the activators of plasminogen and hence fibrinolysis (the physiological breakdown of blood clots).
 It is a serine protease inhibitor (serpin) protein (SERPINE1).

 The other PAI, plasminogen activator inhibitor-2 (PAI-2) is secreted by the placenta and only present in significant amounts during pregnancy.
 In addition, protease nexin acts as an inhibitor of tPA and urokinase.
 PAI-1, however, is the main inhibitor of the plasminogen activators.

 Genetics

 The PAI-1 gene is SERPINE1, located on chromosome 7 (7q21.3-q22).
 There is a common polymorphism known as 4G/5G in the promoter region.
 The 5G allele is slightly less transcriptionally active than the 4G.

 Function

 PAI-1's main function entails the inhibition of urokinase plasminogen activator (uPA), an enzyme responsible for the cleavage of plasminogen to form plasmin.
 Plasmin mediates the degradation of the extracellular matrix either by itself or in conjunction with matrix metalloproteinases.
 In this scenario, PAI-1 inhibits uPA via active site binding, preventing the formation of plasmin.
 Additional inhibition is mediated by PAI-1 binding to the uPA/uPA receptor complex, resulting in the latter's degradation.
 Thus, PAI can be said to inhibit the serine proteases tPA and uPA/urokinase, and hence is an inhibitor of fibrinolysis, the physiological process that degrades blood clots.
 In addition, PAI-1 inhibits the activity of matrix metalloproteinases, which play a crucial role in invasion of malignant cells through the basal lamina.

 PAI-1 is mainly produced by the endothelium (cells lining blood vessels), but is also secreted by other tissue types, such as adipose tissue.